PonDad/HTM-learning/appendix-1/rpi4-install-nupic.md

 NuPIC on RaspberryPi.

-## Preinstalled Image Download and Install
+## Preinstalled Image Download and Burn

 Refer to this site.